Harshdev098/Research-Nexas/Contributing.md

 ---

 # 📜 **Contribution Guidelines**
-To ensure the quality of contributions to **BuddyTrail**, please adhere to the following guidelines:
+To ensure the quality of contributions to **Research Nexas**, please adhere to the following guidelines:

 1. **Code Style**:
    - Maintain consistent code formatting and style as seen in the project.